 Sometime They Speak English (But Not Always)

 If members of your family do speak English, often they're excited for the chance to practice more English with you.
 If they don't, it's your chance to maybe learn a little more of their language or get really good at charades!
 It's an adventure, but works.
-One volunteer living in Russia was able to pick up way more Russian than others in her group because her host family didn't speak any English.
-At the end of her semester, her parents came to visit and just sat (pretty amazed) as Emily chatted back and forth with her host mom.

 It can seem daunting to live with a family who don't speak your language, but they've often hosted ILP volunteers before and know how things go.
 Plus, thanks to technology, you can have some extra help communicated.